TortugaLabs/vnc-reflector/README.md

    to quit program on close.
 The host slot should be setup on close to quit program.
 (We could re-run loginscript but most likely that would lead to an infinite loop)
+4. Add TLS support to client connection
+   - Note, the *Free* VNC applet in Chrome doesn't support TLS!
+   - Would not work with Protocol v3.3

     [inetd]: https://en.wikipedia.org/wiki/Inetd "About Inetd"